AntoineSebert/dandelion/documents/submission 2/literature-review-draft-core.md

 - supervisor notes
   *

+#### (2009) Survey and performance evaluation of real-time operating systems for small microcontrollers

+> Real-time operating systems have gained popularity in microcontroller- and processor-based embedded system design.
+This article discusses differences between RTOSs and generic operating systems, the advantages and disadvantages of using RTOSs for small microcontroller system development, and the benchmarking methods used for RTOSs.
+Benchmarking results for four RTOSs show no clear winner, with each RTOS performing better on some criteria than others.

+- general notes
+  * benchmark
+  * microcontrollers
+  * significative (15 RTOS)
+- techniques
+  * *null*
+- pros
+  * detailed analysis
+- cons
+  * *null*
+- supervisor notes
+  *

 #### (2014) The survey of Real-Time Operating System RTOS

 > The paper discusses the literature survey of RTOS (Real Time Operating Systems) and its contributions to the embedded world.
 RTOS is defined as a system in which the correctness of the system does not depend only on the logical results of computation but also on the time at which the results are produced.
 It has to perform critical tasks on priority basis keeping the context switching time minimum.
 It is often associated with few misconceptions & we have tried to throw some light on it.
 Since last 20 years, RTOS is undergoing continuous evolution and has resulted into development of many commercial RTOS products.
 We have selected few commercial RTOS of different categories of real-time applications and have discussed its real-time features.
 A comparison of the commercial RTOSs' is presented.
 We conclude by discussing the results of the survey and comparing the RTOS based on performance parameters.